rajaneesh80/cryptocurrency_dashboard/README.md

 (_Progressive Web App audit scoring has been removed as the site was not intended to operate as a PWA_.)

+However, the site was manually tested also:

 Home page:

-1.
+1. Hyper-Links

-    1. Clicking multiple times on coin icons and coin heading doesn't load scripts before data is loaded times
+    1. Clicking multiple times on hyperlinks does not load scripts before data is loaded times
-    2. coin icons and coin heading  are showing correct scope dates on charts after click
+    2. hyperlinks are showing correct scope dates on charts after the click.
-    3. Each click is

-2. Graphs page are showing correctly the:
+Table page:
+    make sure; the table is showing correct below values for each coin

-    1. Last price
+   1. COIN ID
-    2.
+   2. ICON
-    3.
+   3. Current Price
-    4.
+   4. 24H High
+   5. 24H Low
+   6. Market Cap
+   7. % CHANGE In 24H
+   8. Supply
+   9. 7-Day's Chart $

-Coin analyse page:
+graph and analyse page:

 1. Charts:
     1. Are displaying data correctly
     2. Correctly link between all charts.
     3. Bubble charts are selecting months correctly
-    4. Volume charts are selecting range of data correctly.
+    4. Volume charts are selecting a range of data and months correctly.
-    5. Days of week are selecting weeks correctly.
+    5. Days of the week are selecting weeks correctly.
     5. Days by fluctuation are selecting them correctly.
+    6. Yearly line chart showing the correct data in the tooltip.

 ## Deployment